 Can a non-EU citizen live in Spain?

-Which countries offer golden visas?
+Which countries offer Golden Visas?

-How can I get PR in Spain?
+How can I get permanent residency in Spain

-Do US citizens pay tax in Spain?
+Do US citizens pay taxes in Spain?

 Where do most expats live in Spain?